emu-russia/dmgcpu/clk.md

 |CLK7 / LATCH_CLK / writeback_ext | `10000011` |
 |CLK8 / MAIN_CLK_N / ~mclk_pulse  | `01111111` |
 |CLK9 / MAIN_CLK_P / mclk_pulse   | `10000000` |

+## Use of CLK7

+This section is initiated by #274.
+You can use it as a reference to make sure that your SM83 implementation takes this CLK into account in all places.

+List of places where CLK7 is used:
+- In ALU to get updated value of flags (Z/N/H/C) and also for ALU_Out1 signal (aka SkipBranch)
+- In the register block, for SPL/SPH, PCL/PCH registers